ArtiPedia/blog-v3/_posts/2016-01-12-how-to-sync-files-folders-with-github.md

 ### Update
 Github has a new [**drag and drop upload option**](/github-upload/) available for direct uploading of files and folders.
-But, the method I'm discussing in this post is also required to make changes and puch only the changes.
+But, the method I'm discussing in this post is also required to make changes and push updated files.
 {: .y}

 * Do not remove this line (it will not be displayed)